BriSCA F1 National Series

 Not to be confused with the National Points Championship, the National Series has been contested using various formats each year since its inception in 2002.
 Prior to this date, the highly coveted Silver roof had been awarded to the National Points Champion, but in an attempt to open up the competition for the silver roof, the National Series was created, with the silver roof now passing to the winner of the new series.

-It ought to have been a simple premise to run the two competitions successfully together, but unfortunate name changes have resulted in confusion over the historical records that rightfully are testimony to those who (from 1956 to the present day) have scored most points over a whole season campaign.
+It ought to have been a simple premise to run the two competitions successfully together, but unfortunate name changes have resulted in confusion over the historical records that rightfully are testimony to those who (from 1956 to the present day) have scored most points over a whole season campaign, thus becoming National Points Champion for that season.

 To date, there have been three versions of the National Series, as detailed below: